 Pretend City Children’s Museum is “the world in a nut-shell.”
-It is designed especially for children to learn about how the real world works and how they might someday fit into it.
+It is designed for children to learn how the real world works.

-The museum is a essentially a child-size interconnected city built with rich educational intention, where children can assume various real-world roles.
+The museum is a child-size interconnected city built with rich educational intention, where children can assume various real-world roles.

-Through 17 interactive exhibits and activities facilitated by highly trained professional staff, children also learn foundational math, reading and science skills all while fostering curiosity, creativity, critical thinking, problem solving, and teamwork.
+Through 17 interactive exhibits and activities facilitated by highly trained professional staff, children learn foundational math, reading and science skills while fostering curiosity, creativity, critical thinking, problem solving, and teamwork.